 An external system can request a replacement card using the Lifecycle API.

-If the employee status or attributes have changed, you can use the MyID Core API, Lifecycle API, or the PIV applicant editing screens to make any updates to the MyID record.
+If the employee status or attributes have changed, you can use the Lifecycle API or the Edit PIV Applicant workflow to make any updates to the MyID record.

 An operator can request a replacement card using the user interface: